tracking-exposed/trex/README.md

 # web-extension reviewer? please do this:

     npm install
+    npm run build:dist

+This produces the **distributed** release, in the directory `dist` you should find `extension.zip` which is distributed in Mozilla and Chrome add-ons stores.

+### developer?
+Instead of `build:dist`, use:

   npm run build

 The command above produce the in **development release**, the results it is *not minify* and is in `build/`.
-If you run:

-    npm run build:dist

-This produces the **distributed** release, in the directory `dist` you should find `extension.zip` which is distributed in Mozilla and Chrome add-ons stores.
+The in Firefox/Chrom load the directory 'build' because manifest.json is there.

 # TL;DR